-The funds needed for the prizes in the above two projects were provided by donations from nearly 40 local unions or labor councils throughout the state.
+The funds needed for the prizes in the above two projects were provided by donations from some 50 local unions, labor councils and individuals.

-Labor History in the Schools State Legislation: The Society was instrumental in getting the State of Wisconsin to pass Act 99 in 2009, calling for the inclusion of labor history topics in standards covering our school curriculum.
-While publication of the standards has been stalled due to controversy over the adoption of Common Core standards, the law is valuable since it recognizes that teachers are encouraged to teach about labor.
+Labor History in the Schools Progress: The Society was instrumental in getting the State of Wisconsin to pass Act 99 in 2009, calling for the inclusion of labor history topics in standards covering our school curriculum.
+In early 2018, Society leaders participated in reviewing the draft state school standards to assure labor was given sufficient recognition in the standards, expected to be published by the Department of Public Instruction soon.

-Frank P. Zeidler Academic Awards: Thanks to donations made to our Legacy Fund, the Society was able to provide again this year a $1,000 award for a graduate academic paper.
-This years’ award went to Matthew Kearney, a graduate student at the University of Wisconsin—Madison for his paper on the Wisconsin Uprising of 2011.
-This award is made annually for undergraduate and/or graduate papers to encourage academic research in labor history in Wisconsin.
+Frank P. Zeidler Academic Awards: Thanks to donations made to our Legacy Fund, the Society was able to provide again in 2017 a $1,000 award for a graduate academic paper.
+The award went to Pamela Sted, a graduate student at the University of Iowa for her paper on an 1898 strike of Oshkosh match workers.
+This award is made for undergraduate and/or graduate papers to encourage academic research in labor history.

 Communications and Media: Our online newsletter comes out monthly – more often when news requires it – and has won a high percentage of “opens.”
-If you are interested in receiving the newsletter, send an email to email@example.com.
 We also publish our printed newsletter on a quarterly basis.
 We are revamping our website to make it even more accessible as a valuable resource for our members and other interested parties.
+View our website.

 Membership is growing: We are gratified for the loyalty of our members (individual and organizational), as indicated by the high renewal rate each year.
-We hope this year to develop a program to expand our membership.
-For our needed operational income, we rely on membership dues and donations and that makes us doubly thankful for the great support from our friends throughout the state and elsewhere.
+For our needed operational income, we rely almost totally on membership dues and donations.

-Other support: We wish to thank the Wisconsin State AFL-CIO and its officers for the continued support the Federation provides us with office space and other key logistical support that is so necessary for an organization that is basically voluntary.
+Other support: We wish to thank the Wisconsin State AFL-CIO and its officers for the continued support the Federation provides us with office space and other key logistical support.

 Labor’s heritage is a story of struggle, defeats and victories; it’s a story of how working people have gained better standards of living, safer and healthier working conditions and dignity for themselves and their families through numerous examples of courage and solidarity.
 Labor’s history gives us the inspiration to move forward and the Wisconsin Labor History Society is proud to play a role in preserving and promoting that history.